awhitney42/YumYumDonut/README.md

 `8 printt$h:h=h+1:pokeq+4,0:pokeq+4,17:pokeq+24,15:pokeq+5,6:pokeq+1,g:g=w+ti/300`

-The `print"{clr}{home}yum! ";h` statement prints the current YUM! score to the top of the screen.
+The `print t$ h` statement prints the scoreboard message in **t$** followed by the current YUM! score **h** to the top of the screen.

 The `h=h+1` statement obviously increments the score counter.

-The remaining statements that poke to the memory location at **q** controls the SID sound chip to play the sound effects.
+The remaining statements that POKE to t**q** control the SID sound chip in order to play the sound effects.

-`pokeq+5,6` sets the attack and decay values for sound Voice 1 to 6 (attack = 0, decay = 6)
+`pokeq+4,0` resets the SID chip to ready it for the sound

 `pokeq+4,17` selects the triangle waveform

-`pokeq+24,9` sets the volume to 9 (out of a max of 15).
+`pokeq+24,15` sets the volume to 15 (max volume).

+`pokeq+5,6` sets the attack and decay values to 6 (attack = 0, decay = 6)

-`pokeq+1,24` sets the high frequency of Voice 1 to 24.
+`pokeq+1,g` sets the high frequency (pitch) to the value stored in **g**.

-`pokeq,155` sets the low frequency of Voice 1 to 155.
+`g = w + ti / 300` sets the sound frequency value for next time.
+The value of **g** is set to the constant **w** (a value of 24 set in line 7) plus the current system timer value divided by 300.
+The result is that the pitch of the sound effect increases in frequency every few seconds as the game goes on, adding a sense of urgency and an indicator for how much time may be left before the game is over.

 This results in a very arcade-like "Boop!" sound every time the panda bites the donut, adding significantly to the gameplay experience!

-If you have eagle eyes, you may have noticed that line 9 doesn't end with a RETURN even though it's a subroutine.
-Omitting the RETURN here saves space.
-So, at the conclusion of line 9, the program continues along and runs the subroutine at line 10.
-The explanation of line 10 follows below, but rest assured that running line 10 immediately after running line 9 actually has no effect on the sprites, because line 10 would already have been called immediately before a sprite collision, and the input values of **j** and **d** that control the sprite movement will not have changed since it was last called just prior to calling sub 9.
+If you have eagle eyes, you may have noticed that lines 7 and 8 don't end with a RETURN even though they are subroutines.
+Omitting the RETURNs saves space.
+So, at the conclusion of both subroutines 7 and 8, the program continues along and runs the subsequent subroutines.
+The program is structured such that that running line 8 and/or line 9 immediately after running the previous line(s) has no negative effect on the program.
+For example, in the case of running line 9 immediately after calling line 8 due to a sprite collision, this will have the effect of simply moving the donut sprite after the collision.

 **Line 9 SUBROUTINE - Move A Sprite Based on Current Sprite Position and Movement Amount**